theopmw/Top-Spots-London/README.md

 * Returning user goals:

     1. As a returning user, I want to easily find new places I would like to visit.
-    2. As a returning user, I want to be able to filter places by area and or category in order to easily find what I am looking for.
-    3. As a returning user, I would like to be able to make contact with any questions or comments I have.
+    2. As a returning user, I would like to be able to make contact with any questions or comments I have.
-    4. As a returning user, I would like to be able to find out more about the site and its goals.
-    5. As a returning user, I would like the ability to easily find a link to a venues website to find out more information and allow me to make a booking.
+    3. As a returning user, I would like the ability to easily find a link to a venues website to find out more information and allow me to make a booking.
     6. As a returning user, I would like the abilty to easily find links to a venues social media channels.
     7. As a returning user, I would like the ability to easily find a link to a venues Trip Advisor so I can see their scores and reviews.

 * Frequent user goals:

     1. As a frequent user, I would like the ability to recommend venues that I have discovered that I would like to see added to the site.
-    2. As a frequent user, I would like the ability to pin places I would like to visit.
-    3. As a frequent user, I would like the ability to rate or mark the places I have been.
-    4. As a frequent user, I would like to be able to search for new destinations that are not featured using the interactive map.
+    4. As a frequent user, I would like to be able to search for new destinations that are not featured using the interactive map and find out where they are.

 ### Wireframes